AlgoFerale/Algojam-Ferale/Readme.md

 The purpose of this workshop is to explore feral algorithmic agencies by jamming(-with) algorithmic creatures.
 In particular, we will be engaging with questions such as:

-- What can a feral algorithm be, or even more interestingly, do?
+- What can a feral algorithm be and do?
 - Does it make sense to refer to algorithms as creatures rather than tools?
 - What can we learn from feral algorithmic creatures?
-- What can we learn from feeding algorithmic creatures not prompts, but feral prompts?
+- What can we learn from feeding algorithmic creatures feral prompts?
 - How are algorithmic creatures different from other (animal, vegetal, imaginary) creatures?

 ## Why?